 The goal of the admissions process, is for us to get to know your family and your child.
 Along with that, we share our mission, allow you to explore our campus, and learn more about our educational approach, so you can better determine if Valley is a good fit for your family.
 Below are the steps that help us both learn more about each other.

 - Complete an application (required).
 The Valley School is one of many Seattle area schools using Ravenna Admit for the online application process.
-Through Ravenna, you will be able to complete the core application as well as request supplemental forms.
-Supplemental forms are common forms that are shared among multiple schools.
-This means that you will only need to request the teacher evaluation and the school records once and they will be electronically submitted to the schools that you have applied to through Ravenna. *Please see note regarding age requirements at the bottom of this page.
+Through Ravenna, you will be able to complete the core application as well as some supplemental forms.
+Some supplemental forms are shared among multiple schools.
+This means that you will only need to request items such as the teacher evaluation once, and they will be electronically submitted to the schools that you have applied to through Ravenna. *If you are applying for Pre-K or Kindergarten, please see note regarding age requirements at the bottom of this page.

 - Attend a school tour.
 At The Valley School, we believe that a tour of our school is an important step in the application process.
-The COVID-19 pandemic has limited our options to provide this valuable experience, but we will work hard to find a time that will work for your family to see our unique campus.
-Once you have initiated your application in the Ravenna online application system, please contact Lora Kolmer, Director of Admissions and Community Relations at firstname.lastname@example.org to schedule a time to see our school campus.
+Once you have initiated your application in the Ravenna online system, you will see the school tour step and have the ability to sign up for a time.
+Please contact Lora Kolmer, Director of Admissions and Community Relations at [email protected] if you have any questions about attending a school tour.

-- The Video Assessment (replacing the child visit).
-To help us get to know your student in a year where we cannot meet in person, we will ask you to videotape five tasks we ask your child to complete.
+- Child video assessments and Valley playground visit.
+To help us get to know your student, we will ask you to videotape your child completing several tasks.
 This will allow us to see the skill level of applicants, and help build a well-rounded class for the upcoming school year.
 You'll find this final step in the online application system and is called the Virtual Child Assessment.